Installation

 This section introduces the installation of CUDA Toolkit.
 If you already installed the latest CUDA Toolkit, you can check whether your installation is identical with the configuration described in this section.

 NVIDIA offers two approach to install CUDA Toolkit; one is by self-extracting archive (runfile), and the other is by RPM packages.
-We recommend the runfile installation to specify the install-options individually.
+We recommend the RPM installation for PG-Strom setup.

 You can download the installation package for CUDA Toolkit from NVIDIA DEVELOPER ZONE.
-Choose your OS, architecture, distribution and version, then choose "runfile(local)" edition.
+Choose your OS, architecture, distribution and version, then choose "rpm(network)" edition.

 CUDA Toolkit download

-Once you choose the "runfile(local)" option, it shows the URL to download the self-extracting archive and a few step-by-step shell commands to launch.
+Once you choose the "rpm(network)" option, it shows a few step-by-step shell commands to register the CUDA repository and install the packages.
 Run the installation according to the guidance.

 Once installation completed successfully, CUDA Toolkit is deployed at /usr/local/cuda.